wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/3-explore-using-configuration-analyzer.md

  -  For Full access, the messaging admin must be a member of Organization Management or Security Administrator role groups.
  -  For Read-Only access, the messaging admin must be a member of the Global Reader or Security Reader role groups.

- **Additional reading**.
+**Further reading**.
 For more information, see [Permissions in the Microsoft 365 Defender portal](/microsoft-365/security/office-365-security/permissions-microsoft-365-security-center?azure-portal=true).

 ### Standard and Strict recommendations in the Configuration Analyzer